Bernardo-MG/library-maven-archetype-example/readme.md

 It is a Java library, meant to be included as a dependency on any project which may want to make use of it.

-### Prerequisites

-JDK 8 or higher is required.
-All other dependencies are handled through Maven, and noted in the included POM file.

 ### Installing

 The recommended way to install the project is by setting it up as a dependency.
-To get the configuration information for this check the [Bintray repository][bintray-repo], or the [Maven Central Repository][maven-repo].
+To get the configuration information for this check  the [Maven Central Repository][maven-repo].

 It is always possible installing it by using the usual Maven command: